thevictorwhyte/p2p_payment_app/README.md

 ```

 ## Endpoints Documentation
-Documentation of available API endpoints including the URL, request parameters, and the response body
+Documentation of available API endpoints including the URL, request parameters, and the response body.
-- `/users` (POST)
-  - POST: Add a new user
-- `/deposit` (POST)
-  - POST: Deposit money into the app
-- `/transfer` (POST)
-  - POST: Send money to another user in the app
-- `/balance` (POST)
-  - POST: Retrieve a user's balance in the app
-- `/withdraw` (POST)
-  - POST: Transfer money out of the app

 ### `POST /users`
 - Adds a new user to the system.